timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle C-Navy and Marine Corps/PART IV-GENERAL ADMINISTRATION/CHAPTER 863-NAVAL VESSELS.md

   * (2) for payments under a contract for amounts required because of changes in the scope of work, in the case of a contract entered into during the fiscal year for ship overhaul, maintenance, and repair.

+* (c) TREATMENT OF AMOUNTS APPROPRIATED AFTER END OF PERIOD OF OBLIGATION.—In the application of section 1553(c) of title 31 to funds appropriated in the Operation and Maintenance, Navy account that are available for ship overhaul, the Secretary of the Navy may treat the limitation specified in paragraph (1) of such section to be "$10,000,000" rather than "$4,000,000".

 ### §8684.
 Overhaul of naval vessels: competition between public and private shipyards
 * The Secretary of the Navy should ensure, in any case in which the Secretary awards a project for repair, alteration, overhaul, or conversion of a naval vessel following competition between public and private shipyards, that each of the following criteria is met: